 Make sure to calculate all of these factors together before deciding on the total cost of heating the home.

 For example, the total cost of heating the home is often affected by sudden changes in the price of fuel.
 This is an external variable that can’t be controlled by the homeowner.
 However, the cost of energy is just as important as the type of system that is using it.

 The maintenance of the system also impacts the total cost of heating the home, so all of these factors should be considered to arrive at the total cost.

 Advantages of Heat Pump and Furnace Combo System

 Dual heating systems combine the best of both gas furnace and heat pump systems.
 Securing a reliable source of warmth for the home must be weighed against the costs involved.
 The total cost might vary depending on the cost of electricity or gas, but it’s still possible to estimate this cost to a reasonable degree.

-The main advantage of the Dual Fuel Heat Pump option is that homeowners in Ontario get a consistent spread of heat.
+The main advantage of the Heat Pump and Furnace Combo option is that homeowners in Ontario get a consistent spread of heat.
 A well-maintained gas furnace is good at getting the home to the thermostat’s setting; however, the home will also be able to heat efficiently when the heat pump is active.
 This cools and heats the temperature through the central controlling system, or thermostat.

 The benefits of both systems enable the most enjoyable results during different outdoor conditions.
 Compare these advantages to previous systems that had the capacity to only utilize one source of fuel.
 The energy savings on the dual system can also lower the costs of heating the home.
 However, this depends on a variety of external factors including the distance of the home to the nearest power plant, for example.